ConstantinB9/TDT4265_project/README.md

 python yolo/train.py
 ``

-this uses the hyperparameters at `yolo/hyperparams.yaml`
+this uses the hyperparameters at `yolo/hyperparams.yaml`.
+The model specified in this file should be replaced by the path to the run from the model obtained by the pretrain step.

 ## How to Predict
 The prediction API with image fragmentation and model ensembling can be imported from `yolo/predict`: